kwhitley/apicache/README.md

 ```

+## Client-Side Bypass

+When sharing `GET` routes between admin and public sites, you'll likely want the
+routes to be cached from your public client, but NOT cached when from the admin client.
+This
+is achieved by sending a `"x-apicache-bypass": true` header along with the requst from the admin.
+The presence of this header flag will bypass the cache, ensuring you aren't looking at stale data.

 ## Limitations

 - `apicache` is currently an in-memory cache, built upon [memory-cache](https://github.com/ptarjan/node-cache).
 It may later be expanded to allow other cache-layers.